gold star for USAHOF

 Seriously, if this was specifically just for the accomplishments of the Hawks while in Atlanta, Dominique would have been a lock for the number one slot…though is being behind Bob Pettit an insult in any capacity?

-Dominique WAS the Atlanta Hawks for years and how he could not be?
+Dominique WAS the Atlanta Hawks for years, and how could he not be?

 The Bullet Points